pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

-Each push and pop advances the write cursor once, in order to satisfy different constraints: pushes advance the write cursor in order to ensure \\( \\# \texttt{ingestion} \leq \\# \texttt{excretion}, \\) while pops do it to satisfy \\( \\# \texttt{staging} \leq \\# \texttt{old_excretion}.\\) They all advance the same write cursor and the constraints won't always be tight, so it's not necessary to *always* advance the write cursor after every push or pop.
+Each push and pop advances the write cursor once, in order to satisfy different constraints: pushes advance the write cursor in order to ensure \\( \\# \texttt{ingestion} \leq \\# \texttt{excretion}, \\) while pops do it to satisfy \\( \\# \texttt{staging} \leq \\# \texttt{old_excretion}.\\) They both advance the same write cursor and the constraints won't always be tight, so it's not necessary to *always* advance the write cursor after every push or pop.

 Depending on the actual aggregation, it might not be beneficial to introduce branches around the suffix product update... but it's nice to see how low we can go, especially for a common situation like a steady state where pushes and pops are roughly matched.

-First, it's clear that we don't have to promote the ingestion list to staging list as soon as the suffix product is fully recomputed: we can wait until the ingestion list is as long as the excretion list (or the excretion list as short as the ingestion list).
+First, it's clear that we don't *have to* promote the ingestion list to staging list as soon as the suffix product is fully recomputed: we can wait until the ingestion list is as long as the excretion list (or the excretion list as short as the ingestion list).

 Second, we only have to advance the suffix product (the write cursor) when either: